i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/installation/configuring-smart-poller/attach-a-poller-to-a-central-server.md

    to become **root**

-6. Launch the following command to syncronize the plugins with the Poller and start immediately the monitoring.
+6. Launch the following command to synchronize the plugins with the Poller and start immediately the monitoring.

     ```bash
     sudo /opt/i-vertix/scripts/i-vertix/sync_poller.sh